ravikumardhotre/E-commerce-Website/README.md

 # i have uploaded frontend on drive and sent drive link
 To start this project on server
 Commands for both frontend and backend

-Npm i
+ 1.Npm i

-Cd server
+2.Cd server

-Npm start
+3.Npm start